-If someone in a motor vehicle or a commercial truck hit your vehicle or your person while walking or riding a bike, you need to find an experienced and passionate advocate can make all the difference.
-For the Melbourne and Palm Bay auto accident attorneys of The Law Offices of James B. Coulter, it's personal: Years ago, when James Coulter first began his legal career he was a state prosecutor for the 17th Judicial Circuit of the State of Florida, his vehicle was T-boned by a large commercial truck.
+If someone in a motor vehicle, motorcycle, bus, or a commercial truck hit your vehicle or your person while walking or riding a bike, you need to find an experienced and passionate legal advocate that can make all the difference in your case.
+For the Brevard County auto accident attorneys of The Law Offices of James B. Coulter, adjudicating auto accident cases is personal: Years ago, when Mr. Coulter first began his legal career as a state prosecutor for the 17th Judicial Circuit of the State of Florida, his vehicle was T-boned by a large 18-wheel commercial truck.
 The collision took place at over 60 miles per hour.
 It left Mr. Coulter's vehicle looking like a crushed aluminum cup and nearly took his life.
-Fortunately, Mr. Coulter survived and since that time he has obsessively dedicated the majority of his practice to representing others who have been seriously injuried as the result of auto, trucking, and motorcycle accident.
-Mr Coulter went through months of treatmen and years of rehibilitation for his injuries.
-He's been through the process as a victim and he understands how overwelming it can be to deal with the big insurance companies and the difficulties that come with auto accident injuries.
+Fortunately, Mr. Coulter survived and since that time he has dedicated the majority of his practice to representing others who have been seriously injured as the result of auto, trucking, and motorcycle accidents.
+Mr. Coulter went through months of treatment and years of rehab for his injuries.
+He has been through the process as a victim and he can understand how overwhelming it can be to deal with the big insurance companies and the difficulties that come with auto trucking and motorcycle accident injuries.

 One of the most important thing to note about Florida law if have been involved in an accident is that Florida is what we call a "no-fault" car insurance state.
 That means that if you have been injured in a car accident in the state of Florida, your own car insurance, to a certain extent, must offer coverage and compensation for your injuries and other losses stemming from the accident, regardless of who was at fault for the accident.